 Among the side effects reportedly linked to Ultherapy damage are:

 - Eye herniation

 - Muscle deterioration

-- Fat atrophy that can result in sunken facial appearance
+- Fat atrophy that can result in a sunken facial appearance

 - Vision loss